ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     In general though, **Blend Weight** is the strength of the entire effect on the scene.
 It is essentially a slider from *off* to *on*.

     That is different from **Intensity**, which controls the strength of the bloom itself.
 This has a cap on the slider, but you can type in any number you want to increase the intensity even more.
 While I was able to drag the slider to 15, I instead typed in a value of 100 to make things ridiculous and blown out.
-And it's fun--who knows, maybe you'll think of a cool place to use something like this!
+And it's fun--who knows, maybe you'll think of a cool place to use something like this.

     ![Post Process Effects](../img/VFXtutorial/ppe_advBloom3.png "Getting weird changing values."){: .center loading="lazy" }